-FCI GROUP: Spitz and Primitive types
+FCI GROUP: The Shiba Inu belongs to the Spitz and Primitive types in the FCI Group.

 Breed Characteristics: Territorial and has a tendency towards resource guarding.
 Shiba Inus are good jumpers.
 Quiet in the house.
 Not barkers, but they can make weird noises.
 Have many catlike qualities.
 Naturally clean.
 Shiba Inus are great escape artists.
 Not to be trusted off leash as they love to chase (high prey drive).